JFrog CLI Control Manager

 • Compare: command-level output diffs across versions

-• Benchmark: performance checks with stats and export
+• Benchmark: performance checks with statistics and export

-• Link: test custom/local binaries without touching global jf
+• Link: test custom or local binaries without touching global jf

 Outcome: predictable pipelines, safer upgrades, faster triage, confident feature adoption.